edugonzaloalmorox/baikpacking-agent/README.md

 # 🚵‍♂️ bAIpacking Agent

+Capstone project for the [AI Engineering Buildcamp: From RAG to Agents](https://maven.com/alexey-grigorev/from-rag-to-agents)

 ## The problem

 Bikepacking setup advice is scattered across race articles, rider interviews, and equipment lists.
 A reviewer or rider usually wants a fast answer to questions like: